 —Chance, Bissell Centre Participant

 September is Fetal Alcohol Spectrum Disorder (FASD) month.
-Since 1999, FASD activists have held World FASD Awareness Day events on 09/09 to represent the nine months of pregnancy, often highlighted with a bell ringing ceremony at 9:09 am.
+Since 1999, FASD activists have held World FASD Awareness Day events on 09/09 to represent the nine months of pregnancy, often highlighted with a bell-ringing ceremony at 9:09 am.
 FASD is a lifelong disorder that affects people from all walks of life.
 It occurs as a result of prenatal alcohol exposure (PAE) and can result in a range of disabilities.
 In Alberta alone, approximately 46,000 individuals are currently impacted by FASD.
 Adults living with FASD face challenges daily due to the invisible nature of the disability impacting executive functions in the brain.
 Individuals with FASD often experience challenges with motor skills, daily living skills, emotional regulation, physical health, learning, attention, communication, memory, and social skills.
-Community support and on-site services can help them live independent and sustainable lives.
+Supporting people with FASD, through community support and on-site services can help them live independent and sustainable lives.
 Here at Bissell Centre we use a Person-Centered Planning approach in a holistic manner to provide a variety of services to support men and women with FASD.

 FASD is a spectrum disorder that affects each individual differently.